 Not only are our physiatrists and nurses fully experienced and highly trained in caring for children with muscular dystrophy and complex disabilities, but they also have a natural affinity for treating every child with warmth, kindness and compassion.

 Our program is led by Harry C. Webster, MD, FAAP, Chief of Pediatric Physiatry, is one of Boston’s most experienced doctors specializing in the treatment of muscular dystrophy and related disorders.
 Over a more than 30-year career, he has dedicated his practice, training and research to providing care to children with complex disabilities.

 Another priority of our program is providing continuous support and education for you and your family as you navigate the uncertainties and challenges of caring for a child with muscular dystrophy.
-Lucia Bastianelli, RN, MSN, CPNP and our staff can help you in numerous ways, including sharing treatment options, explaining how to care for your child at home and advocating for your child with teachers and school officials.
+Our staff can help you in numerous ways, including sharing treatment options, explaining how to care for your child at home and advocating for your child with teachers and school officials.

 Additionally, on most Thursdays, a representative from the MDA of Boston provides in-depth information from the organization’s vast resources, including topics such as finding support groups in your community, evaluating summer camps for children with disabilities and how to connect with other families who care for a child with muscular dystrophy or related disorders.